You closed those eyes that saw too much, and took with you the sorrow in them,

 There are victories of the soul and spirit, sometimes, even if you lose, you win.

 Walking in silence.
 Alone.
-At dusk… awakens the senses, the need for awareness, the hunger for understanding… introspection, stillness inside, while in movement, so I can listen to my heart and actually hear what it is saying, realize what my soul knew already … searching for words to sooth my spirit.
-A connection to the Universe, a connection to one’s self.
+At dusk… awakens the senses, the need for awareness, the hunger for understanding… introspection, stillness inside while in movement, I can listen to my heart and actually hear what it is saying, realize what my soul knew already … searching for unspoken words to sooth my spirit, searching for a connection to the Universe, a connection to one’s self…

 That was quite a walk right there…. it left me exhausted and relieved at the same time… Good night.